Amazon SEO: How to optimize your listing for optimal Amazon ranking

 Therefore, you should definitely optimize the product images for Amazon.
 They should be of the highest quality possible and at least 1000 x 1000 pixels in size.
 However, 1600 pixels or more is better, as this allows the viewer to use the popular zoom function.
 80 to 90 percent of the photo should be occupied by the product.
 Many sellers have had good experiences with six to eight photos in Full HD or 1:1 format.

 Before you hire a professional photographer for your Amazon SEO, first check the image requirements set by Amazon, especially for the main image.
 This must be present; otherwise, the algorithm will ignore the entire product.
 It must also show only pure white in the background; logos, frames, watermarks, price tags, buttons, etc. are not allowed.
-In the meantime, there are also Amazon-owned AI tools for image creation.
+There are also Amazon-owned AI tools for image creation.

 #4: Product Description